SonkeWohler/SonkeWohler/opinions/setup_with_bash.md

 done
 ```

+There are a few differences between the package managers.
+First of all the
+name (`apt`, `apk`, `pacman`, `yum`) but also the commands (`pacman -S` vs `apt
+install`) and then there are update commands (`pacman -Syu` vs `apt update &&
-Now that we know the package manager we can use other arrays to remember the
+apt update`).
+Since we know the package manager we can use other arrays to
-commands for each manager.
+remember the commands for each manager.
 Lets start with the updates.

 ```
 declare -A packageUpdates;